-- b.
-The student has neglected to do a sufficient amount of the practical or laboratory work in a course in which these are considered a basic requirement. - (6) Marking of Papers: Departments and instructors shall be informed that the marking of examinations be given first priority in order to expedite the submission of Grade Report Forms to the Registrar.
+- a.
+The student has neglected to do a substantial portion of his or her written assignments in a course of which these are an essential feature, or has attended insufficiently in a course in which class participation is a necessity. - b.
+The student has neglected to do a sufficient amount of the practical or laboratory work in a course in which these are considered a basic requirement. - (4) Marking of Papers: Departments and instructors shall be informed that the marking of examinations be given first priority in order to expedite the submission of Grade Report Forms to the Registrar.